 The Cruiser is longer than a trucker style jacket, which bodes well for those of us with longer torsos.
 It covers your backside when you bend down, plus it adds some extra wind protection.

-The jacket is unlined and features double layers on the back, front yoke, and sleeves for added protection and insulation.
+It features double layers on the back, front yoke, and sleeves for added protection and insulation.
 There are four main pockets on the front, each with snap closures.
 The chest pockets are covered by the front yoke, which allows any water to flow over and keep anything inside, including your phone, nice and dry.
 There are also two hand warmer pockets, as well as 2 smaller pockets stitched on the breast pockets, perfect for pens, pocket-knife, or zippo.
 The back also boasts the map pocket, with snap closures on each side, perfect for gloves, scarf, or yes—even a map.
 (Note that despite Filson themselves calling it a map pocket, many guys will correct you and call it a “game pocket,” insisting it’s for storing the dead fowl you’re hunting.
 Game pockets, though, are lined.)

 [Related: The Surprising Benefits of Waxed Jackets]